InteroHub/Interoception_Tasks/README.md

 If you use these tasks in your work, please cite this repository:

 @misc{interoception_tasks_repo,
-author = {Matias E. Fraile-Vazquez, Paula Salamone}, title = {Interoception Tasks Repository}, year = {2024}, publisher = {GitHub},
+author = {Paula Salamone, Matias E. Fraile-Vazquez}, title = {Interoception Tasks Repository}, year = {2024}, publisher = {GitHub},